ShafaOnGitHub/Psych-Final-Project/README.md

 # Psych-Final-Project

 This study takes inspiration from the colourful dot study presented in this course.
-It uses this idea, modifies how the stimuli are presented to fit this new paradigm, adds a manipulationm, and records moderating varibles.
+It uses this idea, modifies how the stimuli are presented to fit this new paradigm, adds a manipulation, and records moderating varibles.